-To bypass zones from an LED keypad:
+To bypass zones from an LED or LCD5501Z keypad:

 Start with the system in the Ready state.
-Enter [★][1][Zone number(s) to be bypassed].
+Enter [][1][Zone number(s) to be bypassed].

 Enter the zone number(s) as a double digit from 01 to 32.
-As each zone is bypassed, the corresponding zone light will turn ON.
+As each zone is bypassed, the corresponding zone light will turn ON (LCD5501Z will display the zone number).
+If multiple zones are bypassed, the LCD5501Z will scroll through the zone numbers.
 If a zone is bypassed by mistake, press that zone number again and the zone light will turn OFF, indicating that the zone is not bypassed.
 Press [#] to return to the Ready state.

 When the system is armed, the Bypass light will be ON if one or more zones are bypassed.